MeRupamGanguly/interview-preparation/Kafka.md

 Kafka brokers, producers, and consumers might be deployed in different environments or regions.
 To ensure that the data transmitted between these entities is secure and not intercepted by unauthorized actors, SSL/TLS is used to encrypt the messages.

 Kafka requires authentication mechanisms to ensure that only authorized producers and consumers can interact with the Kafka brokers.
 This is achieved through SSL/TLS certificates.
-Without this, anyone could potentially produce or consume messages from your Kafka cluster.
+Without this, anyone could potentially produce or consume messages from our Kafka cluster.

 TLS is the successor to SSL and provides stronger encryption and security.
 TLS is widely used today for securing communication channels over networks, including HTTP (HTTPS), email, and Kafka.